Deep Learning-Based Opportunistic CT Osteoporosis Screening and Establishment of Normative Values

 Methods

-An AI-based method was developed to automatically quantify trabecular attenuation using a 3D region of interest (ROI) of the thoracic and lumbar spine on chest, abdomen, or spine CTs, adjusted for different tube voltages and scanner models.
-Normative values, thresholds for osteoporosis of trabecular attenuation of the thoracic and lumbar spine were established across a diverse population, stratified by age, sex, race, and ethnicity.
-Differences in trabecular attenuation were assessed using the Mann-Whitney U or the Chi-Square Test.
+A deep learning-based method was developed to automatically quantify trabecular attenuation using a 3D ROI of the thoracic and lumbar spine on chest, abdomen, or spine CTs, adjusted for different tube voltages and scanner models.
+Normative values, thresholds for osteoporosis of trabecular attenuation of the spine were established across a diverse population, stratified by age, sex, race, and ethnicity using reported prevalence of osteoporosis by the WHO.

 Results